 kubectl logs --tail=[number] --all-containers [pod-name]

-Using the tail command for a specific container in a pod
+Tail a specific container’s log in a pod

 kubectl logs --tail=[number] -c [container-name] [pod-name]